 This scholarship was established in 2011 by the Department of Civil Engineering in honour of the first five women to graduate from Civil Engineering, of which Marlene Metzger is one.
 The award, valued at \$500, is given to a student entering second-year Civil Engineering, having completed first year of any program in the Faculty, who achieves the second-highest mark in the first-year statics course CIV100/102.
 The award is not tenable with other merit-based scholarships of greater value.
 Should this be the case, the award would revert to the next qualifying student.

 Hugh Middleton Bursary

 This bursary, established in 2001, is awarded to a student in the Faculty of Applied Science & Engineering and is based on financial need.
-Applications should be made through the Undergraduate Grant Application form.
+Application is made by completing a grant application.